gladiaio/gladia-samples/typescript/README.md

 # TypeScript

-First, install all the required package by running:
+First, install all the required packages by running:

 ```bash
 npm install